fberty/vea-validator-front/DESIGN_AND_RATIONALE.md

 If we see `Verified`, `VerificationStarted`, or `Challenged` for an epoch whose `Claimed` event was emitted before our sync window, we drop it - we can't reconstruct claim data we never saw.

 **Starting mid-bridge:** The validator can be started at any time.
-On first run (or after a hiatus longer than 8d12h), `indexing_since` is set to `now - 8d12h` and persisted.
+On first run (or after a hiatus longer than `sync_lookback_secs`), `indexing_since` is set to `now - sync_lookback_secs` and persisted.
 Events for epochs whose `Claimed` was before this window are dropped - the contract only stores a claim hash, so the full `Claim` struct can only be reconstructed from witnessing the original `Claimed` event.

 ## SnapshotSent Filtering